Biodiversity

 A STRONG COMMITMENT TO PROTECT and restore BIODIVERSITY

-At Holcim, we commit to making a measurable positive impact on biodiversity by 2030 backed by science-based indicators on our active and non-active quarries, helping to protect natural ecosystems and the livelihoods of those in neighboring communities.
-We will achieve this by working in partnership with local stakeholders, who understand the local ecosystem, ensuring a positive contribution to biodiversity and the communities who rely on nature for their livelihoods and quality of life.
+At Holcim, we commit to making a measurable positive impact on biodiversity by 2030.
+Backed by science-based indicators on our active and non-active quarries, we help to protect natural ecosystems and the livelihoods of those in neighboring communities.
+We will achieve this by working in partnership with local stakeholders, who understand the local ecosystem, ensuring a positive contribution to biodiversity and the well-being of our societies.

-- We are measuring our biodiversity level baseline by implementing a scientific methodology called Biodiversity Indicator and Reporting System (BIRS), developed in partnership with International Union for Conservation of Nature (IUCN) across all of our active and non-active quarries by 2024.
+• We measure our biodiversity level baseline by implementing a scientific methodology called Biodiversity Indicator and Reporting System (BIRS).
+In 2024, we achieved our goal of assessing 100% of our biodiversity baseline in all our active and non-active quarries in the US and Canada.

-- We are using the Integrated Biodiversity Assessment Tool (IBAT) to support us in prioritizing actions in high biodiversity areas.
-By 2030 we will measure our biodiversity level again and our biodiversity index should be higher to ensure we are on a positive trajectory.
+• We are using the Integrated Biodiversity Assessment Tool (IBAT) to support us in prioritizing actions in high biodiversity areas.
+We will measure our biodiversity level again by 2030.
+A higher biodiversity index will demonstrate that we are on a positive trajectory.

 How we reach our commitments